 How will the foundation look to respond to challenges LGBTQ women face in today's political and social climate, and what kinds of events/actions can we hope to see as the foundation evolves?

-What are some of the organizations the foundation will be working with as partners in fighting for economic justice, health, and representation for LGBTQ women?
+What are some of the organisations the foundation will be working with as partners in fighting for economic justice, health, and representation for LGBTQ women?

 This is evolving!
 The Foundation is two-months old formally.
 But, offhand we have had great success so far working with Equality NC Foundation, Astraea Foundation, Audre Lorde Project, Planned Parenthood.
 Last week, our Foundation brought together incredible LGBTQ women from every industry for a meeting.
 Everyone from comedians, to politicians and producers had a seat at the table in deciding how to make a difference for LGBTQ girls and women in 2017.
 Some of the initial ideas and partnerships that came out of the meeting were training LGBTQ women to run for local and state office for the first time, developing a digital mentorship program for LGBTQ girls so that geography does not limit their access to support, and building resources to connect people to LGBTQ-friendly doctors.